Germany's Transgender Law seen as 'archaic, degrading' | DW | 28.12.2020

 Trans* people in Germany are subjected to a long, expensive assessment process to change their legal gender.
-A new self-determination law would reform this — and activists say it is long overdue.
+A new self-determination law would reform this — and activists say it's long overdue.

 "Degrading, expensive and illogical" — that is how one trans* person described her experience of legally changing her gender in Germany.